MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-planner-app.md

 - Frontline workers have a simple mobile experience to see tasks assigned to them.
 They can attach photos to show their work when appropriate and mark their tasks as completed.
 - Publishers and managers can view reports to see assignment and completion status of tasks at each level, including by location (team), task list, and individual task.

-Users create, manage, and publish task lists in the Planner app, by selecting the **My tasks & plans** dropdown menu, and then choosing **Publishing**.
+Users create, manage, and publish task lists by selecting the **My tasks & plans** dropdown menu in the Planner app, and then choosing **Publishing**.
 This menu only shows for a user if your organization [set up a team targeting hierarchy](#set-up-your-team-targeting-hierarchy) *and* the user is part of a team that's included in the hierarchy.
 The hierarchy determines whether the user can publish or receive task lists and view reporting for received lists.

 :::image type="content" source="media/manage-planner-app-publishing.png" alt-text="Screenshot of the My tasks & plans dropdown menu, showing the Publishing option":::

-### Example scenario

-See this short [Task Publishing video](https://support.microsoft.com/office/publish-task-lists-to-create-and-track-work-in-your-organization-095409b3-f5af-40aa-9f9e-339b54e705df) with an example scenario.
+See this short [task publishing video](https://support.microsoft.com/office/publish-task-lists-to-create-and-track-work-in-your-organization-095409b3-f5af-40aa-9f9e-339b54e705df) with an example scenario.

-### Set up your team targeting hierarchy
+#### Set up your team targeting hierarchy

 To enable task publishing in your organization, you have to first set up your team targeting schema in a .CSV file.
 The schema defines how all the teams in your hierarchy are related to each other and also defines the attributes that can be used to filter and select teams.
 After you create the schema, upload it to Teams to apply it to your organization.
 Members of the publishing team, such as the Retail Communications Manager in the example scenario, can then filter teams by hierarchy, attributes, or a combination of both to select the relevant teams that should receive the task lists, and then publish the task lists to those teams.